joel-costigliola/open-source-presentation/PITCHME.md

 ## Community

-* Leading a community was a social experiment for me
+* I see Leading a community as a social experiment
 * Always be nice with users
 * Be as helpful as possible (github, SO)
 * Give credit to contributors